vectorch-ai/ScaleLLM/README.md

 ### Rest API Server

-You can also start a REST API gateway using the following command:
+You can also start a REST API gateway with [latest image](https://hub.docker.com/r/vectorchai/scalellm-gateway/tags) using the following command:

 ```bash
 docker run -it --net=host \